tanfwong/sdr_notes/_sources/ch5/iq.md

 # DC Offset and IQ Imbalance

 ## TX model
-* Consider the TX chain shown in the N210 architecture [before](sec:tuning).
-The mixers in the I and Q chains are not perfectly balanced, and thus may apply different gains to the mixed signals.
+* Consider the TX chain of the N210 radio shown in {numref}`sec:tuning`.
+  The mixers in the I and Q chains may not be perfectly balanced in practice, and thus may apply different gains to the mixed signals.
 In addition, the phase shifter may not perfectly provide a
-  $90^\circ$ phase shift, and thus the I and Q carriers generated may not be exactly $90^\circ$ out of phase.
+  $90^\circ$ phase shift, and hence the I and Q carriers generated may not be exactly $90^\circ$ out of phase.
 The combination of the gain and phase imbalance between the I and Q paths is commonly referred to as **IQ imbalance**.
-More generally, the two lowpass filters in the I and Q paths may not be perfectly matched either.
-Thus, IQ imbalance may also be frequency selective.
+More generally, the IQ imbalance effects may also be frequency selective.
 * The isolation between the VCO and the TX amplifier may not be perfect in that the (hopefully weakened) VCO signal may leak directly to the amplifier input.
 This adds an unintended carrier